satwikkansal/wtfpython/README.md

 True
 ```

+So which is the "ultimate" base class?
+There's more to the confusion by the way,

 2\.
-So which is the ultimate, base class?
-And wait, there's more to the confusion

 ```py
 >>> class A: pass